 Clarifications:

-radar data belongs to the data providor, e.g. UKMO doesn't need to follow the HVD, and most likely is not willing to share the volume data through RODEO.
-Hence, somewhere, either in OPERA side or in RODEO, there needs to be block preventing data to be shared.
+Radar data belongs to the data providor, e.g. UKMO does not need to follow the HVD Implementing Act, and most likely is not willing to share the volume data through FEMDI.
+Hence, somewhere, either in the OPERA side or in FEMDI, there needs to be block preventing data to be shared.

 Discussions on sharing all the OPERA data inside the composite must be agreed